open-telemetry/opentelemetry-ruby-contrib/sampling/rate_limited/README.md

 # opentelemetry-sampling-rate_limited

-The `opentelemetry-sampling-rate-limited` gem allows for specifying sampling frequencies based on a rate limit.
+The `opentelemetry-sampling-rate_limited` gem allows for specifying sampling frequencies based on a rate limit.

 ## What is OpenTelemetry?